Analysis of Popper's Experiment and its Realization: Dynamics of entangled particles

-Once particle 2 is localized to a narrow region in space, its subsequent evolution should show the momentum spread dictated by the uncertainty principle.
+Once particle 2 is localized to a narrow region in space, its subsequent evolution should show the momentum spread dictated by (\ref{phi2}).
 The uncertainty in the momentum of particle 2 is now given by